amietn/vcsi/README.md

 $ apt-get install ffmpeg
 ```

-Then use the Poetry installation method above.
+Then use the uv installation method above.

 Running Windows?
 See the note below.